-4.7.1 Urban Design Studios (Ongoing)
+3.7.1 Urban Design Studios (Ongoing)

-Description: Plan, organize, and facilitate design-focused, public outreach events such as workshops, charrettes, and presentations for specific topics or special projects not already associated with a Work Program project.
+Description: Plan, organize, and facilitate design-focused, public outreach events such as workshops, charrettes, and presentations for special projects.
+Due to the scope of the new Comprehensive Plan Urban Design Studios will be limited to city or county projects only during the duration of Plan development.

-4.7.2 Planning Academy Program (Ongoing)
+3.7.2 Planning Academy Program (Ongoing)